Hollow Hold: A Core Stability Challenge

 -

-- Keep your neck relaxed.
-If it starts to hurt, focus on repositioning your head or take short breaks.
+Avoid Neck Strain: Keep your neck relaxed.
+If discomfort arises, reposition your head or take short breaks.